aws/aws-auto-scaling-custom-resource/README.md

 **Example: Resource ID where “1-23456789” is the identifier in your backend system**

 `https://example.execute-api.us-west-2.amazonaws.com/prod/scalableTargetDimensions/1-23456789`

+## 4. Configure SSL/HTTPS

+To configure the SSL/HTTPS connection between the API Gateway and your backend system, you need to download the ProdClientCertificate and PreProdClientCertificate from API Gateway.

+Get the `API Gateway Client Cert` Outputvalue(s) from the describe-stacks command from the previous step.

+Pass the following cli commands, replacing the `client-certificate-id` with your own, and save the certificate output.

+`aws apigateway get-client-certificate --client-certificate-id frw3tnx --output text`

+`aws apigateway get-client-certificate --client-certificate-id tt3rdw --output text`

+For more information, see [Use Client-Side SSL Certificates for Authentication by the Backend](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-client-side-ssl-authentication.html) in the *Amazon API Gateway Developer Guide*.

 ## 5. Test the API Gateway Integration